zby/llm_recorder/README.md

 `llm_recorder` records any calls to `litellm.completion` and their responses and stores them in the directory specified by `store_path`.

-Specify `replay_count` to replay previously recorded interactions.
+Specify `replay_count` to replay previously recorded interactions (by default no interactions are replayed).
 Once the replayed interactions are exhausted, `llm_recorder` falls back to live LLM calls.

 The `store_path` is cleaned up at the start of each run, but interactions from the previous run are read before that cleanup.